 Sadly, apart from occasional revivals of the 1956 Li'l Abner stage musical, the landmark comic strip is mostly forgotten today, perhaps because of the way it ended.
 Capp's politics grew increasingly conservative over the decades, and Li'l Abner became a vehicle for his controversial, divisive viewpoints during the turbulent years of the 1960s and '70s.
 The cartoonist became a hero to those on the right and a scourge to those on the left.
 Meanwhile, his strip faded in popularity, became irrelevant and outdated, and finally sputtered out in 1977 after an astonishing 43-year run.
 Capp himself died two years later.

 The first time I ever heard the man's name was on Albert Brooks' stand-up album, Comedy Minus One (1973).
 In a routine called "Memoirs of an Opening Act," Brooks tells some harrowing anecdotes about his life as a touring comedian.
-He knew he was in serious trouble at one college gig, because the institution had recently played host to Al Capp.
+He knew he was in serious trouble at one college gig in the South, because the institution had recently played host to Al Capp.
 At the time, Capp was about as far away ideologically from Albert Brooks as one could get.

 If you have seen or heard of a movie called Li'l Abner, it is probably the well-regarded 1959 Technicolor musical, which still pops up from time to time on cable.
 The public domain film I'm reviewing today is not a musical, although it does have a newly-composed (and insidiously catchy) theme song.
-Also, in marked contrast to the 1959 film, this one is pretty consistently terrible.
+Unfortunately, the 1940 film is a bit of a misfire.
 If you are looking for an entrance point to the world of Li'l Abner, please look elsewhere.
 There are some excellent reprint volumes of the comic strips, several of which are probably available at your local library right now.
 Try there instead.

 Unfortunately, the effect of all this is that the characters look grotesque and sound unnatural.
 Honestly, I didn't want to spend an entire movie in Dogpatch with these misshapen yokels spouting inane pseudo-rural gibberish.